-Gifting assets to others can be a valuable tool in estate planning.
-Gifts can help you reduce your taxable estate.
-In some states, such as Minnesota, gifts might help you make a small estate smaller and thus avoid the probate process.
+- Gifts of assets can help you reduce your taxable estate.
+In Minnesota, gifts might help you make a small estate smaller and avoid the probate process.

 Federal gift tax